 In order to free up money for the monthly set aside, settlement companies often advise you to stop making payments.
 The idea is that you’re going to damage your credit with a settlement anyway, so there’s really no point in continuing to make payments.
 This allows you to generate the funds you need quickly.

-Comparing credit card debt relief programs
+Comparing credit card debt relief programs side-by-side

 |Debt management program||Debt settlement program|